glycerine/spin_paxos/README.md

 above and in our Promela files), and the time-outs required when messages might be lost.
-Lamport sketches how multi-paxos works to do full Replicated State Machines in Paxos Made Simple, but the details are fully fleshed out and proven here.
+Lamport sketches how multi-paxos works to do full State Machine Replication (SMR) in the "Paxos Made Simple" paper, but the details are fully fleshed out and proven here.
 This is the first place where the term Multi-Paxos is used, as far as I can tell.